-On-site groundwater samples were collected from 15 shallow wells and 7 bedrock wells (Figure 3) installed as part of the various remedial activities completed at the Sites, with sampling events beginning in 1991, and continuing and expanded over the past 19 years.
+On-site groundwater samples historically have been collected from 15 shallow wells and 7 bedrock wells (Figure 3) installed as part of the various remedial activities completed at the Sites, with sampling events beginning in 1991, and continuing and expanded over the past 23 years.
+Table 1 provides a summary of monitoring well details.

-Groundwater monitoring wells are situated within the Shopping Center and at select off-Site locations to the north and northwest behind the Shopping Center.
-The current groundwater quality, as documented in the 2009 Off-Site Investigation Report and the 2008 Annual Groundwater and Soil Vapor Report, is shown in Table 2.
-Figure 2 shows the 2009 groundwater concentrations for the VOCs identified in Table 2.
-MW-2 had the highest concentrations of PCE and vinyl chloride in 2008 at 480 parts per billion (ppb) and 300 ppb, respectively, but these concentrations decreased to 5.3 ppb and 11 ppb, respectively, in 2009.
+Groundwater monitoring wells were situated within the Shopping Center and at select off-Site locations to the north and northwest behind the Shopping Center.
+The groundwater quality, as documented in previous reports is shown in Table 2.
 Groundwater contamination identified during the RI was addressed by an IRM which consisted of two hydrogen release compound (HRC) injection events in November 2003 and September 2006.

-Groundwater sampling was conducted during the NYSDEC's off-Site RI in 2009.
+Groundwater sampling of off-site wells was conducted during the NYSDEC's off-Site RI in 2009.
 No site-related groundwater contamination of concern was identified beyond the boundaries of the Site during the off-Site RI.
 The groundwater evaluation extended approximately 1⁄2 mile downgradient from the Site, including a deep bedrock wells.
 The private wells in this area were sampled, and analysis found no Site-related contamination.
 Therefore, no remediation of groundwater was necessary beyond the boundaries of the Site.